JunaidApril/MartianRobots/README.md

 		.NET 8 : The application is built on .NET 8 to leverage modern C# features and performance improvements.
 		Dependency Injection (DI): The project uses DI for managing dependencies, promoting loose coupling and making it easier to test.
-		Unit Testing (NUnit): We use NUnit for unit testing, with mocking for interfaces to isolate the logic in tests.
+		Unit Testing (NUnit): I used NUnit for unit testing, with mocking for interfaces to isolate the logic in tests.

 	## Running Instructions